vanegomez/sass-compile/README.md

     }
   }
 ```
-3. In your terminal, to compile and create a .css file in order to see the css output:
+3. To compile and create a .css file in order to see the css output, from your terminal run:
 ```
   sass style.scss style.css
 ```